We have some windfall profit time outbreaks in there, but we're going to make the most of it here.

 Credibility issue.

-Okay, then the the question what if he's found innocent?
+Okay, then the question, what if he's found innocent?

-This habeas corpus business, both Senator McCaskill and Senator Obama, I'm telling you, they're gonna be freed from Club Gittman.
+This habeas corpus business, both Senator McCaskill and Senator Obama, I'm telling you, they're going to be freed from Club Gittman.

-I mean, they're gonna have to brought to the U.S. If they've got constitutional rights for crying out loud, they've got U.S. constitutional rights, and they can go get a lawyer and they can go to a U.S. court and they can do so under the presumption of innocence.
+I mean, they're going to have to be brought to the U.S. If they've got constitutional rights for crying out loud, they've got U.S. constitutional rights, and they can go get a lawyer, and they can go to a U.S. court, and they can do so under the presumption of innocence.

 Shall we allow that?